paolofalcoruegg/axp/README.md

 ### WP2: Sound Visualisation

 This work package involved developing a color-changing equaliser with three frequency bins, where red, green & blue represented bass, midrange & highs.
 As such, a one-way data stream from Max MSP to a microcontroller was required, where music-dependent RGB values were serially transferred.
 On the Max side, the full signal was passed into two crossover objects (cross~), scaled and then sent to the microcontroller.
 The cut-off frequencies for the three frequency bands were chosen at 1000Hz and 3000Hz for bass-mid and mid-high, respectively.

 The patch shown below was introduced as a bpatcher object in the top-level Max patch, retaining toggling functionality to manually control RGB levels for debugging.
-The following figure shows how this was implemented in code.
-Special thanks to @cskonopka and his [Arduivis project](https://github.com/cskonopka/arduivishttps://github.com/cskonopka/arduivis), some of the code of which was used for serialisation.
+Special thanks to @cskonopka and his [Arduivis project](https://github.com/cskonopka/arduivishttps://github.com/cskonopka/arduivis), some of the code of which was used to implement serialisation.

 <p align="center"><img width="700" src=".github/LEDControl.jpeg"></p>
 <p align="center"><img width="450" src=".github/SerialHandler.jpg"></p>